turingschool-examples/frontend-mod-1-prework/section1/README.md

 <br>

-🌟How to find and link a commit:
+🌟 How to find and link a commit:
 - Go to the GitHub repository on _your_ account that holds your pre=work
 - Click commits (usually in a light blue bar in the middle-ish of the page)
 - You'll see a list of all commits made on this.
 You have probably only made 1 so far, the rest are from Turing staff members).
 Click the commit you made (it will match whatever you typed in after `git commit -m "...`)